-- Product, ingredients, and packaging material should be protected from cross-contamination and damage during storage.
-Sap is to be stored separate from market-ready product. - Food product and market-ready packaging is kept off the floor or ground such as on pallets or shelves.
-Shelving units and pallets must be kept away from the walls to facilitate inspection and cleaning. - Practice First In, First Out (FIFO) stock rotation to ensure older product, product close to its shelf-life are used first. - Production site equipment must be stored separate from packaging, product, oil, and non-food grade lubricants which can pose a risk of contamination. - Chemicals must be stored separately from product, ingredients, and packaging material. - Chemical storages must be clean, well ventilated and in a location where there is no cross-contamination risk to product, ingredients, and packaging.
-Access should be restricted to only personnel who have been trained on the proper handling and use of chemicals.
+- Product, ingredients and packaging material should be protected from crosscontamination/contact and damage during storage. - Food product and packaging is kept off the floor or ground, such as on pallets or shelves.
+Shelving units and pallets must be kept away from the walls to facilitate inspection and cleaning. - Practice First In, First Out (FIFO) stock rotation to ensure older product, product close to its shelf-life, is used first. - Production site equipment must be stored separately from product, ingredients and packaging material. - Chemicals storages must be kept clean, locked and labelled in a location where there is no cross-contamination risk to products, ingredients and packaging.
+Access should be restricted to only personnel who have been trained on the proper handling of chemicals. - Chemicals must be stored separately from product and packaging in a dry, wellventilated area. - Raw/ingredients (inputs) are stored separated from finished product.